Vision

 Each product we build is a layer in a larger system.
 Over time, those layers connect.

-Every professional domain in the Saudi economy that currently runs on imported, misfit software becomes a target.
+Every professional domain that currently runs on imported, misfit software becomes a target.
 Real estate was first.
 Workforce second.
 Procurement third.
 Software engineering integrity fourth.
+Sales force automation fifth.
 The pattern repeats until the gaps are closed.

 A business using ProcureIn should be able to run Wudd for its people.
 An agency on Maktabi should be able to use SATE to certify its own systems.
-The products converge into a platform for operating a Saudi business without leaving the ecosystem.
+A sales-led company on Brotions should plug into any of them via webhook.
+The products converge into a platform for operating a serious business without leaving the ecosystem.
 Not through forced bundling — through genuine utility.

 The AI systems we operate — from Maktabi's 208-engine outreach orchestration to SATE's execution evidence — are not translated from English assumptions.
-They're designed for Arabic-speaking leads, Saudi pricing structures, Gulf business culture, and the specific objections, trust patterns, and decision timelines of this market.
+They're designed for the actual objection patterns, pricing structures, trust dynamics, and decision timelines of each market we serve.
+Bilingual by default, locale-aware by architecture, never an afterthought.

 The SATE doctrine shapes everything we build: software must prove what it does, not describe it.
 As that standard becomes more widely demanded — by regulators, boards, and procurement committees — the infrastructure to enforce it needs to exist.
 We're building it.